Applied-Scientific-Research/Omega3D/README.md

 # Omega3D
 3D flow solver with GUI using vortex particle and boundary element methods

+*NOTE* This program currrently uses O(N^2) calculations for velocity, so is much slower than desired.
+A O(N log N) treecode is being prepared to alleviate this.

 ## Overview
 [Computational Fluid Dynamics (CFD)](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) encompasses a wide variety of methods to aid in the numerical simulation of fluid flows on digital computers.
 Most methods rely on the subdivision of the fluid domain into small, stationary cells, such as tetrahedra, and solve the [Navier-Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) on each Eulerian (not moving) cell.
 In contrast, vortex methods rely on a Lagrangian (moving with the flow) description of the only the [vorticity](https://en.wikipedia.org/wiki/Vorticity)-containing region of the fluid domain and any solid boundaries present.
 This eliminates many of the difficulties present in traditional CFD.
 In addition, the form of the equations used also removes the pressure term from the Navier-Stokes equations, which is a large source of instability and extra effort in traditional CFD.
 This is why many new flow solvers for unsteady momentum-dominated flows (non-microscopic in scale) are implemented using vortex methods.